Skip to content

 If you have configured your project to use Angular Jest Builder or are using an Nx/Nrwl workspace, you can use Wallaby without any configuration.

-If you have a custom configuration Angular/Jest configuration then please refer to our Jest docs.
+If you have a custom Angular/Jest configuration, please refer to our Jest docs.

-If you are not using Automatic Configuration to run your Angular CLI project’s test, then you must provide a configuration file that tells Wallaby how to load and run your tests.
-We have created a configuration file that works for Angular CLI projects that use karma as the test runner.
+If you are not using Automatic Configuration to run your Angular CLI project’s tests, you must provide a configuration file that tells Wallaby how to load and run your tests.
+We have created a configuration file that works for Angular CLI projects that use Karma as the test runner.

 Copy the configuration shown below and paste it into a file named wallaby.js in your project root.
-The configuration file below may seem foreign or scary but you don’t need to worry about what the configuration file is doing in order to use Wallaby.js with Angular.
+The configuration file may seem unfamiliar, but you do not need to understand every detail to use Wallaby with Angular.

-You may read more about how to configure wallaby in our configuration settings docs.
+You can read more about configuring Wallaby in our configuration settings docs.

 module.exports = function(wallaby) {